Abbreviation FT / PT

 In each case, for admissions purposes, the test score report is regarded as valid for two years of the application deadline.

-Subject to satisfying these entrance requirements, applications are considered for admission based on factors including the applicant's academic record, their relevant experience, academic and other references, the quality of their personal statement, and other information as validly provided in a submission; and in view of submissions received from other applicants and taking into account any admissions quota.
+Subject to satisfying these entrance requirements, applications are considered for admission based on factors including the applicant's academic record, their relevant experience, academic and other references, the quality of their personal statement, and other information submitted in the application.
+Admission decisions will be made in light of other applications received and subject to admissions quota, if any.

-(1) Demand for admission to the programme is typically high.
-We strongly encourage applicants to make their submissions early and in a complete form;
+1. Admission to the programme is typically competitive.
+We strongly encourage applicants to submit their applications early and ensure they are complete.

-(2) Supporting documents must be submitted within three weeks from the date of application;
+2. All supporting documents must be submitted within 15 calendar days from the date of your application.

 Programme Admissions Advisor(s)